 - 1. Chapel time and prayer: Chapel time and prayer meetings are parts of the daily schedule at the seminary.
 The chapel time plays an important role in shaping Christian character and promoting unity of faculty, students, and staff.
 Student life is assessed based on students' participation in services at chapel time and small group prayer meetings.
 The seminary invites local pastors, faculty, and visiting alumni to speak at the chapel time.
 Students have the opportunity to lead praise and worship, and preach in their mother tongues, sharing Christian worship on a multicultural aspect. - 2.
-Personal Development Plan (PDP): PDP is a tool to help developing a student's life in many areas of becoming an effective leader.
+Personal Development Plan (PDP): PDP is a tool to help develop a student's life in many areas of becoming an effective leader.
 A holistic approach to leadership reflects the biblical understanding of sanctification whereby there are change and growth in every area of Christian life so that Christ is seen in a leader's life. - 3.
 Care for spirituality and life: Through sending a devotional article, a selected passage of scripture, the latest figures and reminders of the US epidemic, and a selected photo vis WhatsApp, Line, and WeChat every day, the seminary conveys multi-faceted care and encouragement to each student, and also allows students to use the response function of social media to connect with the seminary in time.
 Every MACS student is assigned a resident professor as his/her mentor at the beginning of the program and the mentor guides the student in developing his/her curriculum related to his/her concentration.

 - 4. Student Council: The student body elects a Student Council President and other positions every academic year.
 The Student Council President's responsibility involves serving the student body in various capacities including representing students before the faculty and staff to express their opinions, organizing students' activities, and coordinating students' participation.
 The seminary strongly encourages students to participate in the student government, especially in various student activities provided by the seminary. - 5.
 Special needs/Disability services: Upon request, students with disabilities may be provided with equipment needed for moving on campus, such as temporary wheelchairs and crutches.
 Please contact the Department of Student Affairs for details via student-affairs@mygets.org. - 6.
 Job placement information: The seminary is committed to serving all churches and Christian institutions, so that all graduates can engage in various ministries in accordance with God's calling for them.
 All degree programs of the seminary prepare graduates for clergy, leadership of religious practice and education, and all other types of religious workers.
 The seminary is not responsible for job placement.
 Since most of the students are sponsored by their home churches or organizations, they must participate in their sponsors' service during summer internship and after graduation.
 The supervisor of internship should fill out the internship evaluation report and submit it to the Department of Student Affairs.
 If the supervisor has any suggestions, he/she may contact the Department of Student Affairs. - 7.
-Housing information: The seminary currently does not have dormitories, so it does not provide on-campus or off-campus housing services.
-The cost of housing in Los Angeles varies.
-The seminary is not responsible for finding housing for students or assisting students in finding housing. - 8.
-International student practical training policy: International students can obtain CPT/OPT permission through the Department of Student Affairs before the internship begins.
+Housing information: Currently, the seminary does not offer on-campus housing.
+However, several apartments are available for rent within walking distance of the campus.
+The approximate monthly rental prices are as follows: